 You can use the

 RemoteUserStoreManagerServiceAPI.
 This is a SOAP-based API and is very easy to use.
+For more information on using this, see User Management with APIs.
 Supposing you want to set a user attribute, you can call the following method.

 Here “is the claim URI that has been mapped with the user store’s email attribute.
 The last parameter is profile, we can just pass “null”, as there is only one profile.
 You can retrieve the user attribute value as follows.